QualiSystemsLab/colony-cli/README.md

        -b, --branch <branch>            Specify the name of remote git branch.
 If not provided, we will try to automatically detect the current working branch if the command is used in a git enabled folder.
+                                        In cases branch is not specified AND local state has uncommitted changes or untracked files a temporary branch will be created and used.

        -c, --commit <commitId>          Specify commit ID.
 It's required to run sandbox from a blueprint from an historic commit.
 Must be used together with the branch option.